zahid1905/micropython-rfid-rc522/README.md

-# Library rpico-rc522
+# Library micropython-rfid-rc522

-[rpico-rc522](https://github.com/Mik3Rizzo/rpico-rc522) is a **CircuitPython** library that manages  the RC522 reader (chip MFRC522) on the Raspberry Pico microcontroller.
+[micropython-rfid-rc522](https://github.com/zahid1905/micropython-rfid-rc522) is a **MicroPython** library that manages  the RC522 reader
+(chip MFRC522) on MicroPython boards.

-It is a porting of [rpi-rc522](https://github.com/Mik3Rizzo/rpi-rc522).
-Please see there for detailed documentation and usage examples.
+It is a porting of [rpico-rc522](https://github.com/Mik3Rizzo/rpico-rc522).

 ## Library structure